besure94/pizza-parlor/README.md

 	* Constructor should contain toppings that the user can select.
 	* Constructor should also contain sizes that the user can select.
 2. There needs to be a prototype method that determines the cost based on what is selected.
-	* Prototype should determine size based on toppings chosen.
-	* Prototype should also determine size based on size chozen.
+	* Prototype should determine size based on size chozen.

 Describe: Pizza()